|Guide||♦||13 Triplogs||Active Topic|

 This canyon has the potential to hold a good deal of water.
 This description was written following a severe drought when there was still a decent amount of cold water (!) in the canyon, but not an overwhelming quantity.
 Your experience may vary!
 Warranty void upon opening, made in China, not for consumption by people under 12 or pregnant...

 Attempting to canyoneer Tango Canyon in late 2009, a group reported they found it extremely difficult and lacking anchors.
-However, my own descent of Tango did not find what they reported.
-Based on the geography and aided by a youtube video, I was able to reconstruct what I believed to be their route.
+However, my descent of Tango did not find what they reported.
+Based on the geography and aided by a youtube video, I reconstructed what I believed to be their route.
 Intrigued, I loaded up with way too much gear and tricked an unsuspecting friend into joining me on this adventure. :D Interestingly, this canyon had very aged webbing, indicating that the first descent may have been 5-10 years ago (or more).

 Sierra is military phonetic for the letter "S".
 Tango is military phonetic for the letter "T".
 Sierra Canyon comes right before Tango Canyon in the geography of Horse Mesa on your approach; hence the name is appropriate and fits the theme.
 The letter "S" in and of itself has some additional significance.

 Foreword: This description for Sierra Canyon will have sections that read very similar to the Tango Canyon description as both of these trips have similar approaches and returns.

 From the pullout on the Apache Trail, head into lower Fish Creek and begin rock-hopping downstream.
 Keep track of your distance as you are looking for the 1st major drainage coming down into Fish Creek from your right at 0.5 miles.

 Once on top of the Horse Mesa flats, take a break to catch your breath.
-You are done with the hardest part physically, but not navigational!
+You are done with the most demanding part physically, but not navigational!
 From this point, head west and slightly north.
 Get on the flat plain and contour your way to the head of the next canyon so that you can get up the 30 ft wall without difficulty.
 After getting up the wall, contour 100 yards around on the flat part of the ridge to your south, then west, and then where you cliff out, head north.
 Climb up about 60 ft to your northwest to obtain a saddle to the 2nd major drainage into Fish Creek.
 This 2nd drainage is the headwaters of Sierra Canyon.

-Those continuing on to Tango will descend into, but eventually leave Sierra Canyon.
+Those continuing to Tango will descend into but eventually leave Sierra Canyon.
 However, you will want to stay in the drainage and continue downstream.
 Several minor drainages will appear on your right.
 Observe them but continue heading downhill.
 Some boulder hopping will be required in several places.
 You may see some cattails, which is a good sign you're in the right place.
 Avoid the brush as best you can.

 There were quite a few potholes found in Sierra Canyon, but nothing I would consider drinking in a non-survival situation, so bring at least 3-4 liters.
 Lower Fish creek will have some water.
-Depending on the season Fish Creek could also be flowing strong.
-However, after 4 months with almost no rain, only a few isolated pools that looked moderately decent were observed on this trip.
+Depending on the season, Fish Creek could also be flowing strong.
+However, after four months with almost no rain, only a few isolated pools that looked moderately decent were observed on this trip.
 You would need a filter.